Skip to main content

 If no estate planning documents exist, the estate passes through intestate succession - state law determines who inherits.
 You would need to open probate and petition the court to appoint an administrator.
 Our checklist includes a path specifically for this situation.

-A small estate affidavit is a simplified procedure for estates below a certain value threshold (varies by state, typically $25,000-$200,000).
+A small estate affidavit is a simplified procedure for estates below a certain value threshold (varies by state, $10,000 to $400,000).
 It allows heirs to collect assets without formal probate by signing a sworn statement.
 There is usually a waiting period after death.
+Check our Probate Self-Filing Guide to see if your state offers this option.

 What is Estate Settlement?